MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/Remove-IISSiteBinding.md

 # Remove-IISSiteBinding

 ## SYNOPSIS
-Removes a binding from an IIS Web site.
+Removes a binding from an IIS website.

 ## SYNTAX